sulabhkatiyar/Spatial_Att/README.md

 | Ours | 15 | 0.618 | 0.426 | 0.291 | 0.195 | 0.167 | 0.389 | 0.113 | 0.423 |
 | Ours | 20 | 0.609 | 0.418 | 0.284 | 0.191 | 0.165 | 0.377 | 0.110 | 0.420 |

 The following table contains results obtained from our experiments with CNN fine-tuning.
 I have used ResNet-152 CNN for image representation and trained CNN with learning rate of 1e-5 along with decoder which is trained with learning rate of 4e-4.
-In the paper, authors have started training the CNN after the completion of 20 epochs and the whole model is trained till 80 epochs but I have trained both CNN and Decoder upto 20 epochs due to resource constraints.
+In the paper, authors have started training the CNN after the completion of 20 epochs and the whole model is trained till 80 epochs but I have trained both CNN and Decoder upto 20 epochs.

 |Method |Beam | BLEU-1 | BLEU-2 | BLEU-3| BLEU-4| METEOR | CIDEr | SPICE | ROUGE-L |
 |---|---|---|---|---|---|---|---|---|---|